pdp10/sbpipe/docs/source/user_manual.md

 ```

-### Complete installation via Anaconda3/Miniconda3 (beta - in progress)
+### Complete installation via Anaconda3/Miniconda3 (in progress)
 SBpipe can also be installed via Anaconda3/Miniconda3 using the command:
 ```
+# create an environment for SBpipe
+$ conda create -n sbpipe_env

+# activate the environment
+$ source activate sbpipe_env

+# install pyaml and colorlog from conda-forge
+$ conda install -c conda-forge pyaml colorlog

+# install sbpipe
 $ conda install -c pdp10 sbpipe
 ```

-This command will install sbpipe and its Python/R dependencies automatically.
+The last command will install sbpipe and its Python/R dependencies automatically.
-The required latex packages need to be installed separately either using a package manager or using anaconda:
+The required latex packages need to be installed separately either using a package manager or using anaconda.
+The following command works on GNU/Linux or Mac OS X, but not on Windows.
+Windows users need to install LaTeX MikTeX instead.
 ```
-$ source activate sbpipe
 $ conda install -c pkgw texlive-core texlive-selected
 ```
-The previous command works on GNU/Linux or Mac OS X, but not on Windows.
-Windows users need to install LaTeX MikTeX instead.

 ### Check installation of SBpipe